-Ethics Pledge Paragraph 6:
+Ethics Pledge Paragraph 3: Prohibition on engaging in lobbying activities before any covered executive branch officials or noncareer SES during the term of the Administration.

-- Prohibition on engaging in lobbying activities before any covered executive branch officials or non-career SES appointees. - Prohibition on future activity on behalf of a foreign government or foreign political party that would require registration under the Foreign Agents Registration Act of 1938. - Both prohibitions apply for the remainder of the term of the Administration or for 2 years following the end of the appointment, whichever is later.
+Ethics Pledge Paragraph 4: Prohibition on future activity on behalf of a foreign government or political party that would require registration under the Foreign Agents Registration Act of 1938.